-The centre was advanced in achieving a restraint-free environment and had put a lot of work into ensuring residents' rights and choices were maximised.
+The management had achieved a restraint-free environment and continuously ensured residents' rights were upheld and their choices were respected.

 Prior to the inspection, the person in charge completed a self-assessment questionnaire which looked at the centre's responses to restrictive practice within the centre.
 This questionnaire focused on how the centre's leadership, governance and management, use of information, use of resources and workforce were deployed to manage restrictive practices in the centre.
 In addition, the questionnaire focused on how residents' rights and diversity were maintained and on how assessment and care planning were used to safeguard and maximise residents' well-being.